Learning Scene-Level Signed Directional Distance Function with Ellipsoidal Priors and Neural Residuals: Related Work

 \subsection{Implicit Geometric Representations}

-Many previous scene representations also focus on geometric accuracy as we do.
-Distance representations such as signed distance function (SDF), unsigned distance function (UDF) \cite{neuraludf2023}, and truncated SDF (TSDF) \cite{tsdf2013}, are especially popular in robotics because they offer fast proximity queries for collision checking~\cite{safe_bubble_cover}, and are often differentiable for trajectory optimization~\cite{loggpismop,chomp}.
-Voxblox \cite{voxblox2017} uses voxel hashing to incrementally estimate and store SDF in a hierarchical voxel data structure.
-Gaussian process (GP) methods \cite{gpis2019,loggpis2021} use octrees to store incrementally estimated oriented surface points and the corresponding GP models to regress SDF.
+Many previous scene representations consider geometric reconstruction.
+Distance representations such as SDF~\cite{deepsdf2019,neuraltps2025}, unsigned distance function (UDF)~\cite{neuraludf2023,neudf2024}, and truncated SDF (TSDF)~\cite{tsdf2013}, model the scene geometry explicitly and offer fast proximity queries, which are valuable in applications, such as mapping and trajectory optimization in robotics~\cite{safe_bubble_cover,loggpismop,chomp}.
+To scale to larger environments, an effective strategy is to use voxel hashing and incrementally estimate and store SDF in a hash table~\cite{voxelhashing2013,voxblox2017}.
+Gaussian process (GP) methods~\cite{gpis2019,loggpis2021} use octrees to store incrementally estimated oriented surface points and the corresponding GP models to regress SDF.
 Although these methods achieve real-time incremental SDF estimation, they fail to capture small-scale details accurately.

-Recent approaches such as DeepSDF \cite{deepsdf2019} and implicit geometric regularization (IGR) \cite{igr2020} demonstrate that neural networks can learn SDF accurately, with supervision from oriented surface points and Eikonal regularization \cite{igr2020}.
+Recent approaches such as DeepSDF~\cite{deepsdf2019} and implicit geometric regularization (IGR)~\cite{igr2020} demonstrate that neural networks can learn SDF accurately, with supervision from oriented surface points and Eikonal regularization~\cite{igr2020}.
 To learn a geometric representation from images instead of surface points, geometric representations can be incorporated in a radiance field and used as a means to improve photometric accuracy.
-For example, NeuS \cite{neus2021} replaces the opacity with an SDF so that the geometry (i.e. SDF) and the radiance field are learned together.
-For RaDe-GS, \citet{radegs2024} propose a geometric regularization term that improves both geometric and photometric accuracy.
+For example, NeuS~\cite{neus2021} replaces the opacity with an SDF so that the geometry (i.e., SDF) and the radiance field are learned together.
+RaDe-GS~\cite{radegs2024} proposes a geometric regularization term that improves both geometric and photometric accuracy.
 These results show that an accurate geometric representation that we pursue here is fundamentally important for both geometric and photometric accuracy.
+As part of our contributions, the combination of explicit geometric prior and implicit neural features achieves good balance of accuracy and efficiency in SDDF prediction, which is an important conclusion for future research on implicit geometric representations.